 Set goals and strategy

-Once you have identified your stakeholders and you know which sensitive information needs protection and where it's used, the stakeholders can set their protection goals and IT can develop an implementation plan.
+Once you have identified your stakeholders, know which sensitive information needs protection, and where it's used, the stakeholders can set their protection goals and IT can develop an implementation plan.

 Set implementation plan